 What is an endowment fund?

-Churches and faith-based nonprofits can create an endowment fund into which both the organization and its supporters can direct gifts.
+Churches and nonprofits can create an endowment fund into which both the organization and its supporters can direct gifts.
 The organization may then request distributions, directing grant dollars to the programs it designates.
 Thrivent assumes the complexities of administering the endowment fund, which includes accounting, investment and reporting responsibilities.

 An endowment fund can be established for general purpose, or can have specific purposes such as supporting outreach efforts, building maintenance or education ministries.
 Within the endowment fund, sub-funds can be created to support specific purposes designated by the organization or by a donor giving to the fund.

-- Any faith-based nonprofit or church interested in creating and building an endowment for charitable purposes of their choosing;
+- Any nonprofit or church interested in creating and building an endowment for charitable purposes of their choosing;

 - Organizations seeking a simple, flexible endowment option to relieve endowment committee members of substantial record-keeping burdens;